Battle of Tel Hai: Aftermath

 The eight Jews killed at Tel Hai (this number including two killed in a previous probing attack in January 1920) were buried in two common graves in Kfar Giladi, and both locations were abandoned for a time.

 On 3 March, Kfar Giladi was also attacked by a large group of Bedouin.
 The defenders abandoned the position and retreated to the Shia village of Taibe where they were given shelter and an escort to Ayelet Hashahar, which was under British control.

 The Franco-Syrian War entered its last stages in July 1920, with the defeat of Hashemite loyalists in the Battle of Maysalun.
 The border in the area of Upper Galilee was finally agreed between the British and the French, and this area was to be included in Mandatory Palestine.
 It was thus possible for Tel Hai to be resettled in 1921, though it did not become a viable independent community and in 1926 was absorbed into the kibbutz of Kfar Giladi.

 With a national monument in Upper Galilee, Israel commemorates the deaths of eight Jews, six men and two women, including Joseph Trumpeldor.
 The memorial is best known for an emblematic statue of a roaring lion representing Trumpeldor and his comrades.
 The city of Kiryat Shemona, literally Town of the Eight was named after them.

-The man who had led the attack, Kemal Hussein, represented the Jewish National Fund which in 1939 purchased land for Kibbutz Dafna.
+The man who had led the attack, Kemal Hussein, later represented the Jewish National Fund when it purchased land for Kibbutz Dafna in 1939.